 ADHD is a developmental disorder.
 It is characterized primarily by “the co-existence of attentional problems and hyperactivity, with each behaviour occurring infrequently alone” and symptoms starting before seven years of age.
 It is one of the most common childhood disorders and can continue through adolescence and adulthood.
-ADHD is a problem with inattentiveness, over-activity, impulsivity, or a combination.
+Those with ADHD in Dubai display the same problems with inattentiveness, over-activity, impulsivity, or a combination.

 Signs and symptoms